 CIMB Group has also established other Board and Management Committees to assist the Board and Management in managing CIMB Group’s activities and operations.
 The composition of the Group Committees is regularly reviewed and revised to ensure the Committees operate effectively.

-Please click here to view the terms of reference for the Group Shariah Committee.
+Please click here to view the terms of reference for the Board Shariah Committee.

 The following Management Committees have been established to assist the Group Chief Executive Officer and Management in managing the various businesses and support activities in CIMB: